top of page

 Ultimately, the combination of a direct travel option, ample activities for both kids, and the opportunity to celebrate a special occasion made Paris the clear frontrunner for our first European family adventure.

-Here are the details of our long weekend in Baltimore.
+Here are the details of time in Paris.

 And incase you want to skip ahead to other sections: